Haithamhaj/Mind-Q-V4.1/docs/PHASES_DETAILED_GUIDE.md

 - **KPI fallback & candidate selection**: Uses `select_kpi_candidates` combined with KPI contracts to ensure at least one reliable feature per strategic KPI, injecting high-correlation alternatives when primary KPI columns are missing.
 - **Policy-aware NZV review**: Loads Stage 05 `nzv_summaries.json` (or the Stage 06 `standardize_report`) through `nzv_policy`, honoring `max_nzv_ratio_for_pass` and `enable_readiness_adjustment`.
 If NZV ratio stays below the configured ceiling and no KPI-critical columns are flagged in `critical_columns.yml`, the stage auto-bypasses the legacy NZV warning and annotates the readiness report with `nzv_notes`.
 Otherwise, it keeps WARN/STOP status with explicit reasons (ratio overflow, critical NZV hits), surfaces `critical_nzv_columns`, and mirrors the upstream `nzv_summary` in every readiness artifact.
 - **Decision manifest**: Produces `feature_decisions.json` summarizing keep/drop/warn actions, plus `high_correlation.json`, `redundancy.json`, and `leakage_after_event.json` for targeted remediation.

+Correlation mirroring and `network.json` generation happen inside Stage 07 near the end of execution.
+After building readiness diagnostics, the stage writes copies of `correlations*.json`, `redundancy.json`, and a correlation graph into `artifacts/{run_id}/stage_07_correlations/` so downstream components can rely on a consistent directory without running an extra phase.

 #### Inter-Stage Relationships
 - **Upstream dependencies**: Consumes Stage 06 feature outputs, Layer 1 schema, and Stage 05 PSI metrics to evaluate consistency.